kerma2/slate/source/includes/_electors.md

     const hasError = _.some(_.map(res.data, item => !_.isEmpty(data.error)))

     if (!hasError) {
-      // All user were successfully created
+      // All users were successfully created
       console.log(res.data)

     } else {
-      // Some user could not be created (none was saved) console.log(res.data)
+      // Some users could not be created (none was saved) console.log(res.data)

       _.forEach(res.data, item => {